Development of Attachment and its Application to Trauma-Informed CYCC Practice

 - As child and youth care practice focuses around the importance of building strong relationships with children and youth, it is important for the CYC practitioner to understand the process of attachment, how it changes and how it can be affected across the life span.

-- Brain research has identified that attachment is a regulatory system that starts to develop in infancy and continues to develop throughout life via the process of dynamic, responsive interaction.
+- Attachment is a regulatory system that starts to develop in infancy and continues to develop throughout life via the process of dynamic, responsive interaction.

-- The process of responsive caregiving enables the child to learn to sooth and calm his or her self.
+- The process of responsive caregiving enables the child to learn to sooth and calm themself.
 This self knowledge of what to do when faced with adversity enables the development of self-regulation.

-- Children who have experienced early trauna often lack the ablility to self-regulate.
+- Children who have experienced early trauma often struggle to self-regulate.

 - A number of factors can affect the attachment process: